brikis98/terratest/docs/README.md

-# Terragrunt website
+# Terratest website

-This is the code for the [Terragrunt website](https://terragrunt.gruntwork.io).
+This is the code for the [Terratest website](https://terratest.gruntwork.io).

-Terragrunt website is built with Jekyll and published on Github Pages from `docs` folder on `master` branch.
+Terratest website is built with Jekyll and published on Github Pages from `docs` folder on `master` branch.

 # Quick Start

 ## Download project

-Clone or fork Terragrunt [repository](https://github.com/gruntwork-io/terragrunt).
+Clone or fork Terratest [repository](https://github.com/gruntwork-io/terratest).

 ## Run

 1. Install [Ruby](https://www.ruby-lang.org/en/documentation/installation/).
 Version 2.4 or above is recommended.
    Consider using [rbenv](https://github.com/rbenv/rbenv) to manage Ruby versions.

 2. Install `bundler`: